ukayani/scalator-ecs/akka-cluster-post.md

 Now that we have solved the node addressability problem as well as seed node discovery we can configure our ECS Task Definition to run our application nodes as containers.

 Of course we need an ECS cluster to deploy our containers to.
-As we've previously mentioned in the post, we will use an existing Cloud Formation[Insert Link] template to deploy our cluster with Docker Mirror pre-installed.
+As we've previously mentioned in the post, we will use an existing Cloud Formation [template](https://github.com/LoyaltyOne/ecs-cluster-akka) to deploy our cluster with Docker Mirror pre-installed.

 For our Task Definition there are a few important configurations: